Australia in the Junior Eurovision Song Contest 2019

-Australia participated in the Junior Eurovision Song Contest 2019 which was held in Gliwice, Poland.
+Australia was represented at the Junior Eurovision Song Contest 2019 which was held in Gliwice, Poland.
 The Australian broadcaster ABC was responsible for choosing their entry for the contest.
 Jordan Anthony was internally selected to represent Australia in Poland.

 Background

-Prior to the 2018 Contest, Australia had participated in the Junior Eurovision Song Contest since 2015.
+Prior to the 2019 Contest, Australia had participated in the Junior Eurovision Song Contest since 2015.
 On 1 September 2019, it was announced that Jordan Anthony had been internally chosen by the broadcaster to represent Australia.
-Rabbone (born 17 December 2004) had previously, at the age of 14, auditioned for the eighth season of The Voice Australia, where he was mentored by Delta Goodrem and finished in fourth place.
-His songs for the Junior Eurovision Song Contest 2019 was "We Will Rise".
+Rabbone (born 16 December 2004) had previously, at the age of 14, auditioned for the eighth season of The Voice Australia, where he was mentored by Delta Goodrem and finished in fourth place.
+His song for the Junior Eurovision Song Contest 2019 was "We Will Rise".
+He is of Polish descent – two of his grandparents originate from Zawiercie.

 At Junior Eurovision

 During the opening ceremony and the running order draw which both took place on 18 November 2019, Australia was drawn to perform first on 24 November 2019, preceding France.